elvismd/butterfly_flock_docs/README.md

 If you have any problems you can contact me at **contact@elvismd.com**.

-I hope you can find this asset useful for your level design and can speed up the process of your scene composition.
+I hope you can find this asset useful.
-Please don’t forget to leave a review on the Asset Store to support the Object Scatter tool.
+Please don’t forget to leave a review on the Asset Store to support the tool.

 Thank you!